Is my relationship de facto?

 The court will decide whether to make a declaration of a de facto relationship on a case by base basis.

 Each relationship is unique and has its own set of facts.
-Contact Aspire Family Law today for a free 30 minute consultation just for you.
+Contact Aspire Family Law today for a consultation just for you.

 Author: Rebecca Schuetze Law Clerk At Aspire Family Law